mdyd-dev/marketplace-module/generators/blank-marketplace/templates/README.md

 Before pushing/deploying your changes it is a good practice to generate production assets.

     npm run build:production

+### NPM scripts

+Get familiar with available npm scripts to speed up your workflow:

+    npm run

 #### Suspicious Node errors